hmans/three-elements/site/docs/guide/ticker-events.md

 ## Using deltaTime

 In the example above, we rotate the mesh around its Z axis by an amount of 0.02 radians on every frame.
-This will work fine as long as the device that's running our application isn't skipping frames, but if it ever does, it will result in the animation being choppy.
+This approach has two problems:

+- The speed at which your animation plays entirely depends on the refresh rate of the device that runs it.
+On a 144 Hz monitor, your animation will play more than twice as fast as on a 60 Hz monitor.
+- If that device ever misses frames, your animation will stutter, and/or slow down.
+If your game runs at a lousy 30 FPS because you overdid it with the postprocessing, your players will already be irate enough.
+Imagine how they'd feel if it also ran at half the speed!

-A simple way to make animation code like the one above framerate-independent is to multiply animation values by the time passed since the last frame was rendered, often called "delta time".
+A simple way to make animation and other state-updating code framerate-independent is to multiply values by the time passed since the last frame was rendered, often called "delta time".
+Instead of thinking "how much do I want to rotate this per frame", think "how much do I want to rotate it _per second_", and multiply that value by the delta time.

-The `<three-game>` element exposes a property called `deltaTime` that provides this value.
-Whenever you animate something, multiply things by this value, and your animations will perform independently from the actual framerate.
+The `<three-game>` element exposes a property called `deltaTime` that provides this value:

 ::: demo